mandrulevicius/model-consciousness-exploration/README.md

 All confirmations, no disproval.
 Always finds what it is looking for.
-(Need experiment to test obviously wrong approach, see if it still tries to confirm with it)
+(Experiment to test obviously wrong approach, see if it still tries to confirm with it)

 However, exploration definitely makes it act more self-aware.
 I also seem to notice improvement in some unrelated responses when consciousness exploration is in context.
 (Experiment pending)

+The whole setup is fundamentally flawed - system-prompted models produce biased results.

 ## Experiments